Best mountain bike wheels 2023 – the lightest cross-country options to the strongest downhill MTB wheels

 Only available in 29in

-The Reserve 28XC are World Cup winning wheels and are a race-ready culmination of everything the brand has learnt from years at the highest levels of competition.
+The Reserve 28XC are World Cup winning wheels and are a race-ready culmination of everything the brand has learned from years at the highest levels of competition.
+There are plenty of lightweight mountain bike wheel rivals to the Reserve 28XC, and they aren't even the lightest.
+However, Guy Kesteven noted that none of the rivals can match what the Reserves bring in terms of race-ready low weight, enhanced trail control, and a lifetime warranty.

-At 1387g for a complete DT Swiss 180 hub wheelset with tape and valves (AND no rider weight limit and lifetime warranty), the 28XC features a wider and lower rim profile than their previous XC race wheels, that increases strength and lateral rigidity while adding vertical compliance.
+They weigh in at a feathery 1,387g which is for a complete DT Swiss 180 hub wheelset with tape and valves (AND no rider weight limit and lifetime warranty).
+The 28XC also features a wider and lower rim profile than the previous XC race wheels, which increases strength and lateral rigidity while adding vertical compliance.

-Learn more about the Reserve 28XC 350 wheels and why they are at the top of our list in our full review.
+Learn more about the Reserve 28XC 350 wheels in our full review.

 DT Swiss XMC 1200 wheelset review